nzthiago/CreateVSOProjects/Readme.md

 </appSettings>
 ```

 Modify the values in that file with your own VSO account and credentials.
-Steps for setting up the credentails can be found here:
+Steps for setting up the credentials can be found here:
 VSO Alternate Authentication Credential
 https://www.visualstudio.com/integrate/get-started/auth/overview